Below is a list of some common insurance terms and definitions.

 R - Z

-Rendering NPI: This is the NPI that goes in box 24j of the claim form and lets insurance payers know who was the individual who provided/rendered the services in that claim form.
-This will typically be a type 1 NPI.
+Rendering NPI: This is the NPI that goes in box 24j of the claim form and lets insurance payers know who was the individual who provided/rendered the services on that claim form.
+This will typically be a Type 1 NPI.
+For more information on entering this number in your account, see Entering your billing information.

 Submitter: This refers to the clearinghouse the claim is being submitted through.

 Subscriber: The subscriber is the primary insured person on the plan.
-This can be the client, their spouse, or a parent.
+This can be the client, their spouse, a parent, or another party.
+To assign the subscriber, see Setting up insurance billing for your clients.

 Superbills: A superbill is also known as a Statement for Insurance Reimbursement.
-This is a statement out of network clinicians give to their clients so that clients can request reimbursement from insurance themselves.
+This is a statement out-of-network clinicians give to their clients so they can request reimbursement from insurance themselves after paying for services up-front in full.
 The information in this statement is the same information that’s included in an insurance claim.
 For information on creating superbills in SimplePractice, see Creating superbills.

 Taxonomy code: A taxonomy code is a number that specifies a provider’s specialty.
 This information is required for claims to be processed and populates in box 33b of our claim form.
-For more information, see How do I find my taxonomy code?
+For more information, see Identifying your taxonomy code for claims.

 Trading partner ID or submitter ID: This is the unique identifier that a payer gives each clearinghouse.